darchr/gem5art-experiments/others/status-plots.md

+# Working Status of Benchmarks

+This page provides information on the working status of some benchmark suites with gem5-20.

 # Boot Tests

 The Linux Kernel boot tests rely on 5 LTS kernel releases (4.4.186, 4.9.186, 4.14.134, 4.19.83, and 5.4), four CPU models (kvmCPU, AtomicSimpleCPU, TimingSimpleCPU, O3CPU), three memory systems (classic, MI_Example, MESI_Two_Level) and two boot types (init, systemd).